-Leases are classified as either finance leases or operating leases.
-A lease must be classified as a finance lease if any of the following criteria are met: the lease transfers ownership of the asset by the end of the lease term, the lease contains an option to purchase the asset that is reasonably certain to be exercised, the lease term is for a major part of the remaining useful life of the asset or the present value of the lease payments equals or exceeds substantially all of the fair value of the asset.
-A lease is classified as an operating lease if it does not meet any of these criteria.
+Leases are classified as operating leases.
 Substantially all our operating leases are comprised of payments for the use of manufacturing and office space.
 We have no leases classified as finance leases.
-As of September 30, 2021, the weighted average remaining lease term for our operating leases was 6.1 years.
-The weighted average discount rate for our operating lease term for our operating leases was 6.3 years and the weighted average discount rate was 3.24%.
+As of September 30, 2022, the weighted average remaining lease term for our operating leases was 6.1 years and the weighted average discount rate for our operating leases was 4.13%.
+As of June 30, 2022, the weighted average remaining lease term for our operating leases was 6.3 years and the weighted average discount rate was 4.12%.